popovicsandras/extensible-angular-app/checklist.md

 TODO:
 - Restructure the content the same way as the template
-- Test the static build with multiple extensions, not just with one (+process)
+- Test the static build with multiple extensions, not just with one (+process as a standalone component)
 - More meaningful components for demoing:
   - content list
   - process list